 This was harder than I thought it would be.
 I couldn't look at him.
 I felt terrible.
-The more I tried to tell him why I wanted out, I felt more selfish.
+The more I tried to tell him why I wanted out, the more I felt selfish.

 "Wow!
 I can't believe you.
 Is this really because I want to have sex and you don't?" he asked.

 He didn't even want to be with me anyway.
 All the rumors I was hearing that he's sleeping around with any girl that would give it to him.
 I was tired of people laughing at me and calling me stupid behind my back.
-Even worst, feeling bad for me.
+Even worse, feeling bad for myself.
 I did not want people to pity me.
 I wasn't weak or stupid.
-I knew it was unrealistic to think he would go hundreds of miles away and be faithful to me when he couldn't manage to do it living a block away.
+I knew it was unrealistic to think he would go hundreds of miles away and be faithful to me when he couldn't manage to do it living a few blocks away.

 I couldn't read him.
 His face was stoic.
-I knew there that he wasn't going to fight for me and change.
+I knew right then that he wasn't going to fight for me or change.
 I slowly took off my bracelet, preparing to give it to him.

 He held the bracelet in his hand looking down at it.

-"I don't understand.
-I thought you cared about me," he mumbled.
+"I don't understand...
+I thought you cared about me... loved me," he mumbled.

 "I do.
 I love you...
 I'm doing this because I care about your happiness.
 Trent, it's for the best.
 Let's just end on good terms.
 We will always be friends.
-Our families are practically family," I said.
+Our families are practically family."

 He roughly rubbed his smooth dark brown cheek.